Intro

 . freq: freq of calling CheckPoint callback.

-. best: If True, only saves the best loss, otherwise save all weights at every
+. best: If True, only saves the best loss, otherwise save all weights at every freqepochs.

-epochs. - save_weights_to: (file_path) If you want to save the state of the model (at the end of the training).
+- save_weights_to: (file_path) If you want to save the state of the model (at the end of the training).

 - save_weights_freq: (Integer) Save weights every N epcohs.
 Defaulted to 0.